unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 * Integrated billing and collections features that help you manage your finances

 What sets ChiroFusion apart is its user-friendly interface.
 The software is easy to use, making it simple to navigate and manage all aspects of your practice.

+**Pricing:**

+ChiroFusion offers a cloud-based software solution with pricing starting at $99 per month for a single user.
+They also offer discounts for multi-user practices and for practices that pay annually.

 ### 14) Atlas